Sreekarsunny2897/Sreekarsunny2897/README.md

 At Atos Syntel, I played a pivotal role in the successful execution of projects for renowned clients, streamlining processes and delivering high-quality solutions.
 My experience with IBM Maximo has honed my skills in enterprise asset management, contributing to the seamless operation of critical business functions.

 Education and Training
-I hold a Bachelor's degree in [Your Field of Study] and have continuously pursued professional development opportunities to stay ahead in the ever-evolving tech landscape.
+I hold a Post graduate and diploma degree in Strategic project management and a Bachelor's degree in Computer science engineering and have continuously pursued professional development opportunities to stay ahead in the ever-evolving tech landscape.
 My commitment to learning is evident in my ongoing journey towards mastery, including certifications and technical training in relevant domains.

 Collaboration and Growth
 I thrive in collaborative environments and excel in Agile methodologies, where teamwork and innovation are paramount.
 I'm driven by the opportunity to make a meaningful impact in the software development world, and I'm eager to continue growing and contributing to transformative projects.